Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 #### Stacks service considerations

-In order for stacks to properly trace resources between 2 separate stack PUTs, the key for a resource's extension details becomes the extension name, extension version, configuration instructions hash, and configuration hash.
+In order for stacks to properly trace resources between 2 separate stack PUTs, the key for a resource's extension details becomes the extension name, extension version, and configuration hash.
 The extension alias and deployment ID cannot be used in identifying resources or extensions.
 Non-concurrent deployments with colliding IDs and aliases can point to different extensions.
 Additionally, these 2 fields can be changed by the user or are generated between deployment stack PUTs.
-For each extensible resource, stacks will persist the extension name, extension version, configuration instructions hash, configuration hash.
-The configuration instructions are hashed for the edge case that the same resource is deployed more than once in a single deployment PUT with different config instructions but the same config value.
+For each extensible resource, stacks will persist the extension name, extension version, configuration hash.

+The configuration instructions are hashed in the persisted extension for the edge case that the same resource is deployed more than once in a single deployment PUT with different config instructions but the same config value.
 Stacks will need to be aware of this or at very least record when this happens for visibility.
-Stacks could try to delete the same resource with each different instruction and dedupe deletion requests based on resolved config value.
+Stacks could try to resolve each config instruction and throw if there's a mismatch in the resolved configs.

 The extension, if it accepts a configuration, will be required to provide back a configuration hash.
 It is the responsibility of the extension to secure this hash.
 The extension should return the same hash for the same